ryanmilvenan/homepage_2.0/README.md

 ###Is this going to be a Chrome extension or its own website?
 Its own website- we are going to use Node, Mongo backend, and React among others

+###User accounts?
+Yes, ideally using Facebook/Google login

+###Web/mobile?
+We will design for web, and ideally make it able to display on mobile as well

+###What kind of content will be displayed in the widgets?
+Depends on what each API provides, may just be a link to the different websites if no summary information is available

+###Are users able to pick what feeds and APIs are available?
+APIs will be hardcoded, RSS feeds can be chosen from a list or input by the user and verified to make sure it is a valid feed